TAR-200 Might Be “Best in Class” for BCG-Unresponsive High-Risk NMIBC

 Results from cohort 4 of the phase 2 SunRISe-1 trial showed TAR-200 elicited a 6- and 9-month DFS rate of 85.3% and 81.1%, respectively, in BCG-unresponsive NMIBC.

-With a median follow-up of 12.8 months, the median DFS was not reached (95% CI, 12.1-not estimable); the 6-month DFS rate was 85.3% (95% CI, 71.6%-92.7%) and the 9-month DFS rate was 81.1% (95% CI, 66.7%-89.7%).
+With a median follow-up of 12.8 months, the median DFS was not reached (95% CI, 12.1-not estimable), the 6-month DFS rate was 85.3% (95% CI, 71.6%-92.7%), and the 9-month DFS rate was 81.1% (95% CI, 66.7%-89.7%).
 The 9-month progression-free survival rate was 95.6% (95% CI, 83.5%-98.9%), and the 9-month overall survival rate was 98.0% (95% CI, 86.4%-99.7%); it was noted that there was only 1 case of progression (1.9%) in all 52 patients.

 Prior results from the trial were shared in 2024 and showed that TAR-200 elicited responses while maintaining manageable toxicity in the indicated population.2

-In January 2025, the developer of TAR-200 submitted a new drug application for the use of the drug in this population; the FDA’s review will be conducted through the Real-Time Oncology Review program that enables data assessment before the application is formally submitted.3
+In January 2025, the developer of TAR-200 submitted a new drug application for use of the drug in this population; the FDA’s review will be conducted through the Real-Time Oncology Review program that enables data assessment before the application is formally submitted.3

 Transcript:

-These findings are…probably the best-in-class of all the drugs that have been reviewed.
+These findings are…probably the best in class of all the drugs that have been reviewed.
 If you look at some of the drugs that have already been approved, TAR-200 has better outcomes.
-If you compare it with pembrolizumab or [nogapendekin alfa inbakicept] with BCG, or if you compare it with [nadofaragene firadenovec], it looks like it’s going to compete, and not only compete but probably have better outcomes than those 3 already available drugs.
+If you compare it with pembrolizumab or [nogapendekin alfa inbakicept] with BCG or if you compare it with [nadofaragene firadenovec], it looks like it’s going to compete, and not only compete but probably have better outcomes than those 3 already available drugs.
 We’re all hopeful that these results will lead to approval.

 References

-1. Guerrero-Ramos F, Jacob JM, Van der Heijden MS, et al. TAR-200 monotherapy in patients with bacillus Calmette-Guerin–unresponsive papillary disease–only high-risk non–muscle-invasive bladder cancer: first results from Cohort 4 of SunRISe-1.
+1. Guerrero-Ramos F, Jacob JM, Van der Heijden MS, et al. TAR-200 monotherapy in patients with Bacillus Calmette-Guerin–unresponsive papillary disease–only high-risk non–muscle-invasive bladder cancer: first results from cohort 4 of SunRISe-1.
 Presented at: 2025 AUA Annual Meeting; April 26-29, 2025; Las Vegas, NV.

 3. New drug application initiated with U.S. FDA for TAR-200, the first and only intravesical drug releasing system for patients with BCG-unresponsive high-risk non-muscle-invasive bladder cancer.
 News release.
 Johnson & Johnson.
 January 15, 2025.
 Accessed April 30, 2025. https://tinyurl.com/ye24n7fw